open-source-labs/Reactime/readme_2.md

 The general flow of data is described in the following steps:

 1. When the background bundle is loaded from the browser, it injects a script into the dom.
-This script uses a technique called [throttle](https://medium.com/@bitupon.211/debounce-and-throttle-160affa5457b) to get the data of the state to send to the contentscript every specified miliseconds.
+This script uses a technique called [throttle](https://medium.com/@bitupon.211/debounce-and-throttle-160affa5457b) to get the data of the state of the app to send to the contentscript every specified miliseconds (in our case, it's 70ms).

 2. This contentscript always listens to the messages being sent from the interface of the browser.
 The recieved data will immediately be sent to the background script which then update an object that persist in background script called **tabsObj**.
 Each time tabsObj is updated, the most recent version will be sent to the interface of reactime dev tools written the app folder.